Elvis10ten/elvis10ten.github.io/content/posts/2022-06-24-design-everyday-things/index.md

                     * Designers need to avoid procedures that have identical opening steps but then diverge.
                 * **Description-similarity slips**:
                     * Error results from similar targets.
                     * Example: “A former student reported that one day he came home from jogging, took off his sweaty shirt, and rolled it up in a ball, intending to throw it in the laundry basket.
-Instead he threw it in the toilet.”
+Instead, he threw it in the toilet.”
                     * Designers need to ensure that controls and displays for different purposes are significantly different from one another.
                 * **Mode-error slips**:
                     * Occurs when a device has different states in which the same controls have different meanings.